3101 Collingwood Boulevard

 Learn how to create an email account and use email safely.Event Details for Email Basics

 Earning the GED diploma will open doors to other Educational/Employment opportunities.
 Call Owens Community College at 567-661-2227 to register for this tuition free class orientation.Event Details for GED Classes Orientation (Owens)

 THE TATUM CENTER

 The Art Tatum African American Resource Center provides historical and educational information on African American culture and heritage.
-Established in 1989, the Tatum Center is located in Kent Branch Library in Toledo’s historic Old West End.
+Established in 1989, the Tatum Center collection is comprised of nearly 10,000 materials, including books, magazines, videos and photos for all ages.

 The Kent Branch first opened in 1917, and was the first full-service location.
 In 1974 a fire destroyed the original branch, and it was then operated temporarily out of a storefront on Collingwood Blvd.
 The new branch opened in 1976 at its current location in the former Academy of Medicine Building.
 In 2010, as a result of a 2.2 million broadband federal stimulus grant, the branch was remodeled which has allowed for additional staff and public use computers.